Commands (commands

 12

-command will be registered to both private and group chats.
+command menu will be displayed in both private and group chats.

 Here’s an example of a command that’s only accessible to group admins.